c-daly/next_site/posts/non-linguistic-cognition.md

 $$P(x_{t+1} | x_1, \ldots, x_t) = \text{softmax}(W \cdot h_t)$$

 This mathematical notation describes the core operation: given all previous tokens ($x_1$ through $x_t$), predict the probability distribution over what token comes next ($x_{t+1}$).
-The model maximizes the probability of the next token given previous tokens; it learns correlations in text, patterns of which words tend to follow which other words.
+The model maximizes the probability of the next token given previous tokens; it learns correlations in text, patterns of which words tend tofollow which other words.

 But correlation is not causation, and linguistic plausibility is not physical validity.
 The model learns that "above" often follows "move gripper" in robot instruction manuals, not because it understands spatial relationships, but because this word sequence appears frequently in its training data.